mlhartme/stool/client/documentation.md

 values.

-### Backstage

-Projects can optionally have a `.backstage` file.
-If this file exists, it defines the attached stage; otherwise, the project has no attached stage.
-The backstage file is created when you create a stage, it's created or modified by the `attach` command, and it's removed by `detach`.

 ### Stage Expiring

 Every stage has an `expire` property that specifies how long the stage is needed.
 You can see the expire date with `stool config expire`.